soulspace-org/overarch/doc/design.md

 A: Parameterized views, view templates with variable replacement and element merging (not implemented yet).

+Q: **How can we avoid duplication for style specifications used in multiple views?**

+A: Themes could encapsulate the specification of the styles and the can be referenced in the various diagrams to provide a consistent style.

 Q: **How can we support different exporting formats, e.g. diagramming tools, and not be specific in the specification of the views/diagrams?**